rippinrobr/baseball-stats-db/README.md

-# Baseball Databank Tools
+# Baseball Databank Tools - still in alpha under heavy development

-This is a project created to make creating databases based off of the [Baseball Databank files](https://github.com/chadwickbureau/baseballdatabank).
-The project includes the `bdloader` utility that parsers and loads the CSV files into a PostgreSQL, MySQL, or SQLite database.
-Future releases will include docker containers with fully loaded databases for all supported databases except the SQLite.
+The tools provided in this project are intended to make creating databases from the [Baseball Databank files](https://github.com/chadwickbureau/baseballdatabank) easier.

+Currently only SQLite is supported but support for PostgreSQL, MySQL, and MongoDb will be added.